 Titanoboa cerrejonensis is the largest extinct snake and the largest snake that has ever lived!
-This massive snake lived between 60 and 58 million years ago in what is now Colombia and was first described recently in 2009.
+This massive snake lived between 60 million and 58 million years ago in what is now Colombia and was first described recently in 2009.
 The Titanoboa could reach a length of 47 feet and a weight of 2,500 pounds!
 That’s comparable to the weight of a black rhino ( 1,720-3,080 pounds)!
-The previous record holder for the largest snake ever was held by Gigantophis, approximately 35 ft long.
-The largest snake alive today is the green anaconda which has a maximum length of about 30 feet and a weight of about 550 pounds- tiny compared to the ancient Titanoboa cerrejonensis!
+The previous record holder for the largest snake ever was held by Gigantophis, approximately 35 feet long.
+The largest snake alive today is the green anaconda, which has a maximum length of about 30 feet and a weight of about 550 pounds — tiny compared to the ancient Titanoboa cerrejonensis!

 The Titanoboa had unique anatomy aside from its incredible size as well.
 Interesting features of the snake’s skull suggest that it had a piscivorous (fish-based) diet.
 It had unique teeth and a palate that appear similar to adaptations observed in many modern snake species.